raviyadav14697/The-Game-Of-Dice/ReadMe.md

 ### Run game using docker

 1. Create a docker image using DockerFile included in project.
 Run the command - `docker build -t <insert-img-tag> -f Dockerfile .`
-2. Run the contaoner using command - `docker run -it <insert-img-tag>`
+2. Run the container using command - `docker run -it <insert-img-tag>`

 ### If you don't have Docker installed, follow this